Universal sublinear resistivity in vanadium kagome materials hosting charge density waves: Results and Discussion

-In Fig.~\ref{Lu_Sc_R-T_H}~(a), the CDW transition in ScV$_6$Sn$_6$ is clearly evident as a sharp drop in the resistance on cooling for both current directions ($\rho_{xx}$ drops 48.5\% and $\rho_{zz}$ drops 43.3\%).
+Figures~\ref{Lu_Sc_R-T_H}(b) and (c) show the in-plane longitudinal resistivity $\rho_{xx}$ and out-of-plane longitudinal resistivity $\rho_{zz}$ under the application of magnetic field for ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$ samples.
+In all the measurements, the magnetic field $\mu_0H$ was applied perpendicular to the current as depicted by the schematic in Fig.~\ref{Lu_Sc_R-T_H}(c).
+Both samples exhibit strong resistive anisotropy expected for layered structures with $\rho_{zz}~>~\rho_{xx}$.
+This is also consistent with the Fermi velocities in-plane and out-of-plane (Fig.~\ref{Bands}).
+In Fig.~\ref{Lu_Sc_R-T_H}(c), the CDW transition in ScV$_6$Sn$_6$ is clearly evident as a sharp drop in the resistance on cooling for both current directions ($\rho_{xx}$ drops 48.5\% and $\rho_{zz}$ drops 43.3\%).
 Note that the CDW transition in $\rho_{xx}$ shows a double transition (seen by others~\cite{ScV6Sn6_optical,ScV6Sn6_phonon}).
-The onset of the first transition which happens at $T\sim$~94~K, coincides with the single CDW transition in $\rho_{zz}$.
-The midpoint of the first transition happens at $T_{\mathrm{CDW}}$ = 91~K. The onset of the second step in $\rho_{xx}$ happens at $T\sim$~89~K. We currently do not have a clear explanation for the origin of the second transition, but it might signal a lock-in transition from an incommensurate to a commensurate CDW~\cite{CDW_com_incom,CDW_com_non_com,CDW_lock_in,CDW_theory,CDW_mohamad}.
-There is evidence that a phonon mode with a different period is active above $T_{\mathrm{CDW}}$~\cite{ScV6Sn6_instability}.
-The dramatic drops in resistance are absent in LuV$_6$Sn$_6$ again suggesting it does not develop charge order.
+The onset of the first transition, which happens at $T\sim$~94~K, coincides with the single CDW transition in $\rho_{zz}$.
+The midpoint of the first transition happens at $T_{\mathrm{CDW}}$ = 91~K. The onset of the second step in $\rho_{xx}$ happens at $T\sim$~89~K. We currently do not have a clear explanation for the origin of the second transition, but it might signal a lock-in transition from an incommensurate to a commensurate CDW~\cite{CDW_com_incom,CDW_theory,CDW_mohamad}.
+There is evidence that a phonon mode with a different period is active above $T_{\mathrm{CDW}}$~\cite{ScV6Sn6_Bernevig, ScV6Sn6_instability}.
+The dramatic drops in resistance are absent in LuV$_6$Sn$_6$ again, suggesting it does not develop charge order.
 Our resistivity measurement for the Lu compound is consistent with that reported in Ref.~\cite{Lu_Canada}.
+We now turn to the evolution of the resistivity under differing magnetic field strengths in these two compounds.
+The CDW transition temperature in ScV$_6$Sn$_6$ is insensitive to magnetic fields up to 14 T. In both compounds, the applied magnetic field has a stronger effect on $\rho_{zz}$ than $\rho_{xx}$, but the behavior in ScV$_6$Sn$_6$ is remarkable.
+Note that $\rho_{zz}$ rises dramatically with an increasing field below 200 K. The magnitude of this increase is nearly temperature-independent below $T_\textrm{CDW}$ and decreases slowly as the sample is heated above the transition.
+Curiously, above $T_\textrm{CDW}$ the slope of $\rho_{zz}(T)$ changes from positive (metal-like) to negative (insulator-like) as the field is increased through 5~T. This temperature-dependent enhancement of $\rho_{zz}$ above $T_{\mathrm{CDW}}$ may originate from strong CDW fluctuations that are recently reported in Ref.~\cite{ScV6Sn6_instability}.
+This dramatic magnetoresistance behavior is clearly absent in LuV$_6$Sn$_6$, revealing the anisotropic impact of CDW order and fluctuations on transport in ScV$_6$Sn$_6$.